 I've been building here ever since.
 AstraZeneca's top SC territory.
 A World Bank forest project in Tunisia.
 Then 25 years of healthcare companies — labs in five states, manufacturing, distribution, software, and AI.

 In 2020, when COVID-19 hit South Carolina, we showed up first.
 First FDA-validated COVID lab in the state.
 Free testing for every first responder.
 Thousands of N95 masks donated.
 Hundreds hired.
-Profit shared.
+Millions reinvested.
 Senator Lindsey Graham held a press conference from our lab calling us one of the largest variant testing labs in America.

 In 2022: $51 million investment, 185 new jobs, endorsed by the SC Governor's office.